LightChain: A DHT-based Blockchain for Resource Constrained Environments: Performance Results

-\textbf{Availability Aspect: }Figure \ref{fig:availability} illustrates the average availability of the blocks as $\signatureThreshold$ grows.
-By the blocks' availability, we mean the average number of available replicas of each block in the system at each time slot.
+\textbf{Data Availability: }Figure \ref{lightchain:fig_simulation_results}.c illustrates the average availability of the validated blocks as $\signatureThreshold$ grows.
+By the blocks' availability, we mean the average number of available replicas for each block in the system at each time slot.
 The average is taken over $48$ hours of the simulation time.
-The $\signatureThreshold$ parameter that corresponds to the number of PoV validators for each block of \textit{\lightchain} also represents the number of replicated copies of that block.
-As shown by Figure \ref{fig:availability}, the average availability of the blocks increases linearly with respect to $\signatureThreshold$.
-This linear behavior is supported by the Binomial distribution of the randomized replication policy of \textit{\lightchain} over the validators.
-Modeling the churn by a uniform model with the average online and offline periods of about $2.7$ and $10$ hours, the uniform failure probability of each peer is $q = 0.78$.
-Considering $q$ as a Bernoulli probability, the expected number of available replicas is obtained as $q \times \signatureThreshold$, which is linear in $\signatureThreshold$.
-Following Equation \ref{lightchain:eq_replica_availability} from our analytical framework, $t_{a} \geq 4.55$.
-As illustrated in Figure \ref{fig:availability}, for $\signatureThreshold \geq t_{a}$, the average availability of one block over the entire simulation time is obtained.
-Taking $\signatureThreshold = 10$ following the security discussion above provides average block availability of about $2$.

-\textbf{Efficiency Aspect: } Figure \ref{fig:efficiency} represents the efficiency of \textit{\lightchain} with respect to the honest peers who follow the protocol on finding $\signatureThreshold$ honest PoV validators.
-A point $(x,y)$ on this figure is interpreted as \textit{$x$ randomly chosen honest PoV validators are obtainable on the average within $y$ trials}.
-We obtain an expected bound of $t_{h} \leq 0.84 \times \validatorThreshold$ from Equation \ref{lightchain:eq_expected_honest_validators_upper_bound} of our analytical framework considering the described simulated churn.
-Concerning honest peers to efficiently find $\signatureThreshold$ honest validators within at most $\validatorThreshold$ trials, for a certain value of $\validatorThreshold$, $t_{h}$ gives an expected upper bound on the value of $t$.
-For example, for $\validatorThreshold = 12$, $t_{h}$ gives an expected upper bound of $10.08$, which is consistent with the simulation results on Figure \ref{fig:efficiency}.
+With $\signatureThreshold$ PoV validators for each block of \textit{\lightchain}, a block is replicated $\signatureThreshold + 1$ times in the system, i.e., $\signatureThreshold$ validators as well as the owner itself.
+As shown by Figure \ref{lightchain:fig_simulation_results}.c, the average availability of the blocks increases linearly with respect to $\signatureThreshold$.
+With uniform failure probability of $\ufp$, having $\signatureThreshold + 1$ replicas for a block or transaction results in $(\signatureThreshold + 1)\times(1-\ufp)$ available replicas in expectation.
+Hence, although following Theorem \ref{lightchain:thm_data_availability}, data availability of \textit{\lightchain} as a security measure is preserved with a high probability, as shown by Figure \ref{lightchain:fig_simulation_results}.c choosing $\signatureThreshold \geq \frac{1}{1-q} - 1$ results in an expected availability of at least one replica.
+In Figure \ref{lightchain:fig_simulation_results}.c, the number of replicas for $t = 1$ is about $1.6$ replicas on the average, and grows linearly as $\signatureThreshold$ increases.